Local-MIP/Local-MIP.github.io/tutorials.md

 **Additional Components:**

 - **Best-from-Multiple-Selection (BMS):** Samples a small set of operations and selects the best to balance exploration and exploitation
-- **Tabu strategy:** Prohibits reversing recent moves for a tenure period to prevent cycling
+- **Tabu strategy:** Prohibits reversing recent operations for a tenure period to prevent cycling
 - **Restart mechanism:** Periodic perturbation to escape stagnation (triggered after specified no-improvement steps)
-- **Weight update:** Increases weights of frequently violated constraints; occasional smoothing prevents excessive accumulation
+- **Weight update:** Increases weights of frequently violated constraints when trapped in local optimums; occasional smoothing prevents excessive accumulation

 ---